mhcrnl/ogcalc/doc/ogcalc.rst

 Containers
 ----------

-\label{sec:containers}
+.. _sec-containers:

-The top-level of every GTK+ interface is the \emph{window}.
+The top-level of every GTK+ interface is the *window*.
 A window is what one might expect it to be: it has a title bar, borders (which may allow resizing), and it contains the rest of the interface.

-In GTK+, a \class{GtkWindow} \emph{is a} \class{GtkContainer}.
-In
-English, this means that the window is a widget that can contain another widget.
-More precisely, a \class{GtkContainer} can contain exactly \textbf{one} widget.
+In GTK+, a \class{GtkWindow} *is a* \class{GtkContainer}.
+In English, this means that the window is a widget that can contain another widget.
+More precisely, a \class{GtkContainer} can contain exactly **one** widget.
 This is usually quite confusing compared with the behaviour of other graphics toolkits, which allow one to place the controls on some sort of ``form''.

 The fact that a \class{GtkWindow} can only contain one widget initially seems quite useless.
 After all, user interfaces usually